0xekez/codemirror/README.md

 Reflects code being edited in browser to web url.
-The url can be shared and visitors will see whatever is being edited in real time with cursor position and selection highliting.
+The url can be shared and visitors will see whatever is being edited in real time with cursor position and selection highlighting.
 Intended to be used as a replacement for squinting at code over a Zoom screenshare.

 ## Implementation